SRombauts/UEPlasticPlugin/README.md

 #### Bugs
 - "Changed" assets popup a "Files need check-out!"
 (UnrealEdSrv.cpp) windows that does nothing when clicked!
 - "NotCurrent" warning is not working because "DepotRevisionChangeset" is not correct in the "cm fileinfo" command
-- Revert "Unchanged only" does nothing because Plastic SCM cli lacks a "chacked-out but unchanged" status.
+- Revert "Unchanged only" does nothing because Plastic SCM cli lacks a "checked-out but unchanged" status.
 - Merge conflict from cherry-pick or from range-merge cannot be solved by the plugin: use the Plastic SCM GUI

 #### Known issues: